 NOTE: This remote control unit is equipped with 16 code combinations to prevent possible interference from or to other remote units.
 The frequency switches on your receiver and transmitter have been preset at the factory.
-Please recheck to make sure the switches on the transmitter and the receiver are set to the same position, any combination of settings will operate the fan as long as the transmitter and receiver are set to the same position.(Fig. 8)
+Please recheck to make sure the switches on the transmitter and the receiver are set to the same position, any combination of settings will operate the fan as long as the transmitter and receiver are set to the same position.
+(Fig. 11)

 Step 1.
-(Fig. 9) Insert the receiver into the mounting bracket with the flat side of the receiver facing the ceiling.
+(Fig. 12) Insert the receiver into the mounting bracket with the flat side of the receiver facing the ceiling.

 Step 2.
-(Fig. 10) Motor to Receiver Electrical Connections: Connect the Black wire from the fan to Black wire marked "TO MOTOR L".
+(Fig. 13) Motor to Receiver Electrical Connections: Connect the Black wire from the fan to Black wire marked "TO MOTOR L".
 Connect the White wire from the fan to the White wire marked "TO MOTOR N" from the receiver.
-Connect the blue (light) wire to the blue wire from the Receiver.
+Connect the Blue wire from the fan to the Blue wire marked "For Light" from the receiver.
 Secure wire connections with the plastic wire nuts provided.

 Step 3.
-(Fig. 10) Receiver to House Supply Wires Electrical Connections: Connect the black (hot) wire from the ceiling to the black wire marked "AC in L" from the receiver.
+(Fig. 13) Receiver to House Supply Wires Electrical Connections: Connect the black (hot) wire from the ceiling to the black wire marked "AC in L" from the receiver.
 Connect the white (neutral) wire from the ceiling to the white wire marked "AC in N" from the Receiver.
 Secure the wire connections with the plastic wire nuts provided.

 Step 4.
-(Fig. 10) If your outlet box has a ground wire (green or bare copper) connect it to the fan ground wires; otherwise connect the hanging bracket ground wire to the mounting bracket.
+(Fig. 13) If your outlet box has a ground wire (green or bare copper) connect it to the fan ground wires; otherwise connect the hanging bracket ground wire to the mounting bracket.
 Secure the wire connection with a plastic nut provided.
 After connecting the wires spread them apart so that the green and white wires are on one side of the outlet box and black and blue wires are on he other side.
 Carefully tuck the wire connections up into the outlet box.

-NOTE: Fan must be installed at a maximum distance of 20 feet from the transmitting unit for proper signal transmission between the transmitting unit and the fan's receiving unit.
+NOTE: Fan must be installed at a maximum distance of 20 feet or less from the transmitting unit for proper signal transmission between the transmitting unit and the fan's receiving unit.